franik7/RegWave-Description/README.md

 ---

+### 🔹 Sharing & Export

+RegWave provides three independent ways to get articles out of the platform, each suited to a different need.

-### 🔹 Email Digest — Personalized Regulatory Intelligence Delivery
+#### Email Digest (scheduled) — Personalized Regulatory Intelligence Delivery

 **What it is:** An automated daily or weekly email sent to each subscriber containing the regulatory articles most relevant to their chosen themes and regulators, matched using AI semantic search.